 For your visibility as a researcher it is crucial that the works you have created or contributed to can be identified in a simple, unambiguous and persistent way.
-By connecting your works to a digital AuthorID you can ensure that collegues, competitors, publishers and funders get an accurate picture of your activity.
+By connecting your works to a digital author identifier you can ensure that colleagues, competitors, publishers and funders get an accurate picture of your activity.

 ORCID (Open Researcher and Contributor ID) is an open non-profit organisation that maintains an international register of unique identifiers for researchers.
-ORCID is intended to work as a hub that connects researchers and research through embedding ORCID nr in key work flows as for example manuscript submissions and grant and patent applications.
-ORCID is mandatory when registering in Prisma, the application system of the Swedish Resarch Council and Forte.
+ORCID is intended to work as a hub that connects researchers and research through embedding ORCID number in key work flows as for example manuscript submissions and grant and patent applications.
+ORCID is used in Prisma, the application system of the Swedish Resarch Council, Formas and Forte.

-ResearcherID is a service from Thompson Reuters, which gives possibility to gather all your publications searchable through Web of Science.
+ResearcherID is a service from Clarivate Analytics, which gives possibility to gather all your publications searchable through Web of Science.
 You can also add publications from other sources.
 It is important to be correctly represented in Web of Science, since data from Web of Science is commonly used as a basis for bibliometric analyses.

 It is an advantage to have both ResearcherID and ORCID as they communicate with each other and it is possible to use ResearcherID as a fast and simple way to register publications in ORCID.

 How to do it

 - Add publications to ResearcherID.
 Publications that are present in Web of Science can be transferred through a mark in the right box.
 Publications that are not present in Web of Science can be sent to ResearcherID via EndNote.
 References in RIS format can be directly imported.